Helsinki-NLP/Tatoeba-Challenge/README.md

 ## Data releases

+The current release includes data for 2,963 language pairs covering 555 languages.
 The data sets are released per language pair with the following structure (using deu-eng as an example):

 ```